How to get your business license (A guide for all 50 US states)

 - Transportation and logistics

-Also, if you’re in an industry which is regulated by a commission, association, or a board, know that you might need to present your certification before you can get your business license.
-(For example, if you’re looking to start your own landscaping business, you may need to present evidence of your landscaping education in order to get a license—depending on which state you’re in.)
+Also, if you’re in an industry regulated by a commission, association, or a board, know that you might need to present your certification before getting your business license.
+(For example, if you’re looking to start a landscaping business, you may need to present evidence of your landscaping education to get a license—depending on which state you’re in.)

-A quick word of advice here: If you have any doubts about what kind of business licenses you need for your small business, we recommend you contact your local chamber of commerce or the Small Business Administration (find a local SBA office here).
+A quick word of advice here: If you have any doubts about what kind of specific licenses you need for your small business or startup, we recommend you contact your local Chamber of Commerce or the Small Business Administration (find a local SBA office here).
 They’ll be well-versed in local laws and should be able to give you some specific, helpful advice on which licenses you’ll need to stay legal in your area.

 How much does a business license cost?

-Another important point: Many business licenses have an expiration date, and that means you’ll need to keep track of which licenses will expire and be ready to pay the fees to renew them.
+Another important point: Many business licenses have an expiration date, which means you’ll need to keep track of which licenses will expire and be ready to pay the business license fees to renew them.

 That means you’ll have to get—and stay—organized!
 (We provide some suggestions a little further down the article.)